🤖 AI-Assisted Product Development, in Practice

 AI as a Learning Accelerator

-Throughout this work, AI served as a learning accelerator, not a decision substitute.
+Throughout this work, AI agents served as learning accelerators, not decision substitutes.

-The key: AI accelerated my learning and execution, but product judgment remained central.
+The key: agentic workflows accelerated my learning and execution, but product judgment remained central.
 Every architectural decision, every prioritization choice, every trade-off was still mine to make.
+This is the human-in-the-loop (HITL) pattern — AI agents generate and execute, I validate and direct.

 Why This Matters